 Lemon Thyme (Thymus citriodorus) first described in 1811, there is controversy over if this is a species or a hybrid of several species but recent DNA analysis indicates it is a separate species.
 Lovely lemon scent, goes well with chicken or fish dishes.
 I have been growing this plant for at least 10 years, taking cuttings every few years will refresh it and prevent it getting too woody.
 The more you pick the leaves the better it grows $5 per small plant

 Orange Peel Thyme (often called Thymus nitidus but it likely a hybrid) hardy low growing herb that smells like a mix of spices.
 Useful as a ground cover as it produces a low and dense mat.
 Small hairy leaves can be used in salads, fish, chicken, soups etc $5 per small plant

 Jekka's thyme (Thymus sp) is a vigorous growing edible thyme with relatively long green leaves.
 This has a strong thyme smell and taste.
 It is the most vigorous thyme I grow.
 Taking cuttings every few years will refresh it and provide you with more plants. $5 per small plant

 Tabor thyme (Thymus sp) has the largest leaves I have seen on a thyme plant.
 I really like this plant but it is not as vigorous as Jekka's thyme.
 It has a strong thyme smell and taste. $5 per small plant

 Ornamental - non-edible plants

 String of Pearls plant (Senecio rowleyanus).
 Very simple to grow and very beautiful.
 They grow tiny white flowers that smell nice.
 When you receive the cutting please remove the lower few pearls (leaves), plant the stem in soil and water it well.
-These are ornamental only, please never eat any part of them $6 per 10cm un-rooted cuttings, or $8 per small bare rooted plant, or $10 for small plant in pot
+These are ornamental only, please never eat any part of them $5 for two 10cm un-rooted cuttings, or $8 per small bare rooted plant, or $10 for small plant in pot

 1 Corinthians 3:6-7 I planted the seed, Apollos watered it, but God has been making it grow.
 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.